Viswanathan Anand is the most important player India has ever produced — and one of the defining figures in the history of competitive chess.

 The 2007 World Championship Tournament was held in Mexico City in September and October.
 For the first time in years, it assembled the complete elite field under a single FIDE roof: Vladimir Kramnik (reigning Classical World Champion), Peter Leko, Veselin Topalov, Peter Svidler, Alexander Morozevich, Boris Gelfand, and Alexander Grischuk.

-Anand won the double round-robin tournament with a score of 9/14, finishing 1.5 points ahead of Kramnik and Gelfand who tied for second.
+Anand won the double round-robin tournament with a score of 9/14, finishing 1 point ahead of Kramnik and Gelfand who tied for second at 8/14.
 It was a dominant, tactically forceful performance.
 He became the undisputed World Chess Champion for the first time at age 37 — a late-career flowering that confounded those who assumed his best years were behind him.

 2008: Defending Against Kramnik in Bonn